rnovatorov/async-vk-bot/README.md

     trio.run(bot)
 ```

-For the list of possible event types see
+For the list of event types and objects see
 https://vk.com/dev/groups_events.